HBNC LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, May 08, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Horizon Bancorp, Inc. ("Horizon" or the "Company") ( HBNC) of a class action securities lawsuit.
+NEW YORK, May 11, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Horizon Bancorp, Inc. ("Horizon" or the "Company") (NASDAQ: HBNC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Horizon investors who were adversely affected by alleged securities fraud between March 9, 2022 and March 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: